How to Extract Iron from Hematite: Methods and Plants

 After three grindings, the concentrate grade of original ore was less than 57%, and the recovery rate was less than 10%.
 After the magnetic roasting-weak magnetic separation process, the concentrate grade of hematite reached 62%, and the recovery rate reached 80%, which fundamentally solved the problem of both beneficiation and recovery.

-The customer is the boss of a Philippine beneficiation plant.
-The beneficiation plant was located in the area abound with large quantities of lean hematite ores.
+In Singapore, a beneficiation plant was located in the area abound with large quantities of lean hematite ores.
 The mining volume of hematite was huge, but the waste issue was serious, and could not realize the improvement of the utilization rate of hematite resources.
 After the comprehensive analysis, the hematite beneficiation production line adopted the process of stage grinding, strong magnetic separation and reverse flotation.

 First, after the grinding, the coarse hematite ore was sent to the magnetic separator for coarse separation and fine selection.
 During the magnetization process, a demagnetization process was added to remove the magnetism of minerals as well as improve the concentrate grade.
 Next, the hematite was sent to the flotation machine for reverse flotation.
 Finally, the concentrate that contained a large amount of water was sent to a thickener to shrink, and then dried by a dryer.